ankitgtron/MagzineStore/README.md

 #### **Frontend:**
 1. **EJS (Embedded JavaScript):**
    - **Why?:** Simplifies dynamic HTML rendering.
-   - **Use Case:** Renders library items dynamically based on user actions.
+   - **Use Case:** Renders magazine items dynamically based on user actions.

 2. **CSS:**
    - **Why?:** Provides a clean and responsive design for the application.